Expressions

 $getOTP(secret)

 This function takes a parameter as a string and then generates an OTP code based on that string.
-Typically, this function is used when I want to retrieve the 2FA code entered.
+Typically, this function is used when you want to retrieve the 2FA code entered.

 Example